apache/predictionio/docs/manual/source/demo/textclassification.html.md

-## Processing the Data : The Preparator Component and Data Model Implementation

-This section deals with the aspect of transforming the data you read in the previous stage into something that you can actually use to train a predictive model.

-### Preparator : Data Processing in DASE
+## Preparator : Data Processing With DASE

 Recall that the Preparator stage is used for doing any prior data processing needed to fit a predictive model.
 In line with the separation of concerns, the Data Model implementation, PreparedData, is built to do the heavy lifting needed for this data processing.
 The Preparator must simply implement the prepare method which outputs an object of type PreparedData.
 This requires you to specify two n-gram window components, and two inverse i.d.f. window components (these terms will be defined in the following section).
 Therefore a custom class of parameters for the Preparator component, PreparatorParams, must be incorporated.
 The code defining the full Preparator component is given below: